in28minutes/in28minutes.github.io/_blog/articles/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 }
 ```

-The below picture shows how we can execute this Http POST Operation from Postman - my favorite tool to run rest services.
-Make sure you go to the Body tab and select raw.
-Select JSON from the dropdown.
-Copy above request into body.
+The image below demonstrates how we may do this Http POST Operation with Postman, my preferred tool for running rest services.
+Make sure you choose raw under the Body tab.
+Choose JSON from the dropdown menu.
+Copy and paste the above request into the body.

 The URL we use is http://localhost:8080/students/Student1/courses.